adcirc/adcirc/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/8/89/FEMA_Region_III_Coastal_Storm_Surge_Study_%28page_7_crop%29.jpg/1280px-FEMA_Region_III_Coastal_Storm_Surge_Study_%28page_7_crop%29.jpg" alt="ADCIRC mesh in the Chesapeake Bay area used for the FEMA Coastal Storm Surge Study" width="400"/>

-## Usage

-Conditions for obtaining the code are the following

-1. That it is used for research or education purposes,
-2. That ADCIRC is identified by name in publications, and
-3. That individuals do not redistribute ADCIRC but rather have interested parties email Crystal Fulcher to obtain the code

 # Versions

 Code versions are published based approximately on semantic versioning.
 Using the major version number (i.e. XX in the